sanskarfc/tez/README.md

 # Tez

-Tex can be used to Speed Read Large Volume of Text in Short Amount of Time
+Tez can be used to Speed Read Large Volume of Text in Short Amount of Time

 Live Deployment: https://tez-reader.netlify.app/